What is Reliability-Centered Maintenance (RCM)?

 Next, let’s look at the core principles that guide this approach.

-Principles of reliability-centered maintenance
+Core Principles of RCM

 - Function first: Start by defining what the asset is supposed to do.
-A pump isn’t just a piece of equipment; it’s there to deliver a set flow at a certain pressure.
+A pump isn't just a piece of equipment — it's there to deliver a set flow at a certain pressure.

 - Failure focus: Identify how the asset can fail and what causes those failures.

 - Consequence-driven: Not every failure is equally serious.
-RCM looks at the impact—on safety, operations, and cost—before deciding how to act.
+RCM looks at the impact — on safety, operations, and cost — before deciding how to act.

 - Prevent where it matters: Use preventive or predictive maintenance for critical failures, and allow non-critical failures to run to breakdown if that's more cost-effective.